cathoderaydude/ArcadeControlPanel/README.md

 This app allows you to connect pushbuttons to your PC using an inexpensive USB device called an FT232, then trigger arbitrary key sequences when you press them.
 An example device is [this one](https://www.amazon.com/FT232R-FT232RL-Serial-Converter-XYGStudy/dp/B00DTRFKM4), but there are many others - see the "Requirements" section below.

-I started this project because I needed button inputs for a touchscreen-only arcade machine I acquired.
-I was running MAME, which needed an "insert coin" button, and Steam games which required a keypress to exit.
-I didn't want a keyboard hanging out of the cabinet, just some basic buttons to send preassigned keystrokes to whatever program was in focus.

-The FT232 is a $10 USB "COM port adapter" which can be used in a mode called "GPIO" or "bit-bang," in which you can use all 8 pins as generic inputs or outputs.
-This allowed me to connect up to eight physical buttons and access them from software.

-There are many advantages to this approach.
-Because the FT232 is not a "keyboard" or "gamepad," there's no possibility of its inputs becoming confused with regular user input - the device itself doesn't simulate keystrokes, it sends unique signals that this application recognizes directly, making input absolutely unambiguous.

-Also, each one has a unique serial number, so it will eventually be possible to configure several of these devices and have ACP remember which one is assigned to which buttons, even if you unplug them and move them to different ports.

 # Features

 * Connect up to 8 buttons of any type